AN UPDATE TO THE RAMBLING EXPLANATION WHICH YOU SHOULD READ FIRST

 So, there you are!
 I wanted to get that off my chest before we embark on the delicate journey that is Xenogears, disc two.
 Because ha ha, oh, Xenogears, disc two.

 It was a dare.
-Basically.
+Sort of.

 Several years ago, three of my friends and I got together for a cultural exchange: two of us would explain the plot of Naruto, and the other two would explain the plot of Xenosaga.
 As you might imagine, this was a pair of monumental tasks, and it more or less took an entire three day weekend.